hltk/gitgo/README.md

 ## Requirements

-- **Go**: You must have Go installed locally on your system
+- **Go**: You must have Go installed locally on your system (version 1.23 or later)
-- **libgit2**: You must have libgit2 installed locally on your system
+- **libgit2**: You must have libgit2 v1.5.x installed locally on your system
+  - Note: git2go v34 specifically requires libgit2 v1.5.x
+  - If you have a different version, you may need to install libgit2 v1.5.x or downgrade:
+    ```bash
+    # On macOS with Homebrew
+    brew uninstall libgit2
+    brew install libgit2@1.5
+    ```
-- Go package: `github.com/libgit2/git2go`
+- Go package: `github.com/libgit2/git2go/v34`

 ## Usage